-Of the 72 credits required for the degree, students are expected to complete a minimum of 42 credits of graded coursework, including ENGL 8800 (Introduction to Literary Research) during the first semester, ENGL 8900 (Pedagogy) during their second semester, ENGL 9995 (Dissertation Seminar) during the sixth semester, and twelve courses at the 5000, 8000, or 9000 level of which two address two different periods of literature before 1800 and one addresses the history of criticism or literary theory.
+Of the 72 credits required for the degree, students are expected to complete a minimum of 42 credits of graded coursework, including ENGL 8800 (Introduction to Literary Research) during the first semester, ENGL 8900 (Pedagogy) during their second semester, ENGL 9995 (Dissertation Seminar) during the sixth semester, and twelve courses at the 5000, 8000, or 9000 level of which one addresses a period of literature before 1700, one addresses a period of literature from 1700 to 1900, and one addresses the history of criticism or literary theory.
 Students are expected to audit two additional courses in their third year.
 Among the twelve courses and two audited courses, students are expected to enroll in three 9000-level seminars.
 Students specializing in medieval literature are expected to complete a minimum of one course in Old English.
 (On submission of this form signed and filled out by our DGS, MA-transfers typically receive credit for 6-8 courses from their previous graduate program.)
 Students who are enrolled in the PhD program, have completed all other requirements for the MA, and have passed at least one half of the PhD oral may apply for the MA degree.

 Required Audits or Sit-Ins